karlaturcios/100-days-of-code/log.md

 ### Day 3: June 30, 2018
 **Today's Progress**: working on creating an ajax request with fetch and promises
 ### Day 4: July 1, 2018
 **Today's Progress**: continuing work on creating an ajax request with fetch and promises to get data for establishments and reviews
+### Day 5: July 2, 2018
+**Today's Progress**: configured fetch for pulling data and updating the UI on the search page
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)